irmazec/2eSystemsBackEndAssignment/backend-assignment/src/main/resources/docs/Controllers.md

 DELETE requests are mapped to the endpoint _\subscriptions\{icaoCode}_ and the method `public void deleteAirportSubscription(@PathVariable String codeName)`.
 This method takes the ICAO code from the request path and delegates the responsibility of safely deleting the airport with the correct ICAO code to the service.
 The `AirportSubscriptionService` `public void deleteSubscriber(String codeName)` method deletes the airport with the code from the DELETE requests path.

+### Extra tasks - status
+To expand the Subscription with a status another POST mapping was made to the method `public void postAirportSubscriptionStatus(@PathVariable String icaoCode, @RequestBody StatusDTO statusDTO)` .
+This method receives a `StatusDTO` object from the client and calls the `public void setSubscriptionStatus(String icaoCode, StatusDTO statusDTO)` from the `AirportSubscriptionService` repository.
+### Extra tasks - filtering and searching
+In the extended version of this application filtering through active/inactive airports and searching an airport based on their ICAO code is also possible.

+These were achieved with three more GET mappings in the controller.

+- `@GetMapping("/subscriptions/active")` which is mapped to the `List<SubscriptionDTO> getActiveAirportSubscriptions()` and contains a call to the `AirportSubscriptionService` method `public List<SubscriptionDTO> findActiveAirportSubscriptions()`
+- `@GetMapping("/subscriptions/inactive")` which is mapped to the `List<SubscriptionDTO> getInactiveAirportSubscriptions()` and contains a call to the `AirportSubscriptionService` method `public List<SubscriptionDTO> findInactiveAirportSubscriptions()`
+- `@GetMapping("/subscriptions/{airportName}")` which is mapped to the `List<SubscriptionDTO> getMatchingAirportNames(@PathVariable String airportName)` and contains a call to the `AirportSubscriptionService` method `List<SubscriptionDTO> searchAirportSubscriptionsStartingWith(String airportName)`

 ## MetarDataController